Two of the best classic Zelda titles are now available on Nintendo's Switch

 The Japanese gaming giant has released classic Game Boy Colour (GBC) titles The Legend of Zelda: Oracle of Seasons and The Legend of Zelda: Oracle of Ages, on the Switch.

 While the top-down Zelda titles share similar names, there are also several differences between Oracle of Ages and Oracle of Seasons, including power-ups, characters, and even dungeons.
 The story in both games is also connected in a very interesting way.
-Generally, Ages and Seasons build on Links Awakening‘smechanics introducing new items, enemies, and surprisingly challenging dungeons.
+Generally, Ages and Seasons build on Links Awakening‘s mechanics introducing new items, enemies and surprisingly challenging dungeons.

 This isn’t a remake like Link’s Awakening, though, and instead is just a straight re-release of the classic titles.
 However, their pixel art-style visuals have aged remarkably well over the past 22 years.
 While I remember very little about Oracle of Seasons since I haven’t played it since its release (I’ve never played Oracle of Ages), I’m excited to dive back into the game.